“I like ImprovIT’s methodology, they stand out from the rest”

 In the Life Sciences industry there exists a challenge between innovation and cost effectiveness.
 This is driven by global competition, regulation, cost and price pressures, transparency and collaboration.
 Companies in this sector, large and small are seeking to transform, to meet these demands by finding improvements in all functions and processes, core and non-core.
+This industry is also key in helping us find solutions, improved tests and vaccines during the pandemic.

 Improved use of technology and enabling transformation, is not only aimed at product development, manufacturing and distribution, but also at improving engagement with regulators, payers, providers and ultimately the end user or customer.
 The key challenges for IT are expanding from supporting the current business processes, to a much wider list, starting with cost efficiencies and optimisation in the present IT operations, to supporting transformational change.